 So it’s a thing of guidance.
 God will not force you to marry someone you don’t like, someone who doesn’t fit you, someone you’ll resent for the rest of your life.

 So if it feels like God is forcing a man on you, if the only reason you’re considering a guy is because “God told you the guy is going to be your husband” it is very likely it is not God showing you your future husband.

-Let me begin with a caveat: You can still mistake another voice for God's voice even when you try your best.
-It depends on where you are with intimacy with God.
+Let me begin with a caveat: You can still mistake another voice for God’s voice even when you try your best.
+It depends on where you are in your intimacy with God.